plinth666/epsonsimplecups/README.md

 This is a very simple driver that provides buffered raster printing and paper cutting at end of page or end of job.

+To compile this on a raspberry pi, you will first need to install two cups dev packages: sudo apt-get install libcups2-dev sudo apt-get install libcupsimage2-dev